webaverse-studios/lore-engine/datasets/data/settings.md

 ## Biome:
 Lava
 ## Image Gallery:
-- "Lava is the most common thing in the Fire Kingdom" | Lava flowing in the Fire Kingdom
+- ![Lava is the most common thing in the Fire Kingdom | Lava flowing in the Fire Kingdom
-- "The Fire Wall is not solid, but the temperatures are too hot to cross" | Wall of lava with a girl on the other side
+- ![The Fire Wall is not solid, but the temperatures are too hot to cross | Wall of lava with a girl on the other side
-- "Fire suits are required to survive for more than a few minutes in the Fire Kingdom" | Boy in a tech fire suit, holding a metal pickaxe
+- ![Fire suits are required to survive for more than a few minutes in the Fire Kingdom | Boy in a tech fire suit, holding a metal pickaxe
-- "The Fire Kingdom is full of dragons" | Dragon with flames on its back flying in the air
+- ![The Fire Kingdom is full of dragons | Dragon with flames on its back flying in the air
-- "The fire kingdom is full of valuable ores deep underground" | Front view, boy and girl mining magical element crystals with a pickaxe in a cave
+- ![The fire kingdom is full of valuable ores deep underground | Front view, boy and girl mining magical element crystals with a pickaxe in a cave

 ## Name:
 Dinosaur Robot Factory